Prioritizing actions with business levers

 Note: The Rewards Card offer is the one with lowest success rate, meaning lowest propensity.

 2 Check behavior before changes

 - From the exercise system landing page, click U+ Bank to launch the U+ Bank website.

 - In the U+ Bank website, in the upper-right corner, click Log in to log-in as a customer.

 - In the Username drop-down list, ensure Robert is selected, and then click Sign in.

-- Check the propensity and priority of the offer that is displayed.
-Click on the Polaris icon to view the propensity and priority.
+- Note the propensity and priority of the offer that is displayed.

 Note: Though the result depends how many times you use the Robert profile, the top offer should be the Rewards Plus card with a propensity=priority= approx 0.81